FahrplanDatenGarten/pyhafas/docs/usage/get_started.rst

 2. It searches for locations (stations) with the term "Berlin" and prints the result

 3. It searches for departing trains at Berlin Central Station.
-Every station is identified by an ID, which (in this case `8011160`) can be obtained by a `location`-request with pyhafas or in case of Deutsche Bahn a `list <https://data.deutschebahn.com/dataset/data-haltestellen>`_ with all station IDs exist.
+Every station is identified by an ID, which (in this case `8011160`) can be obtained by a `location`-request with pyhafas.

 .. code:: python